Ifeoluwapo123/hicxProject/README.md

   * Moving the file to the processedDir folder
   * displaying the file stats to the console and
   * saving the statistics of the file in the output.txt file under stat folder located in the directory
-  * The files may not visibly show immediately on intellij, so you can either wait 4 - 5 seconds or run the tree command, to be sure that it has been created
+  * The folder and the file may not show up immediately on intellij, you can either wait 4 - 5 seconds or run the tree command, to be sure that it has been created
    ```
      tree src/main/java/fileStorage
     ```